 The stock market can be a little scary, especially when you have children who depend on you.
-But investing doesn’t have to be as frightening as it seems.
+But investing in fractional shares doesn’t have to be as frightening as it seems.
 In fact, investments are a great way to grow your nest egg for college, retirement or any other financial goals.
 If you’re still a little wary, and are looking to invest quite a bit, speak with a broker about the best options for your money.
-If you’re not quite ready to work with a broker, or just feel like dabbling in stocks, there are plenty of apps that make investing easy.
+If you’re not quite ready to work with a broker like Michael Jeppson wealth management, or just feel like dabbling in stocks, there are plenty of apps that make investing easy.
 Try one out to see if investments may work for you.

 Work Out a Will and Life Insurance